 The boom of the Internet and online business has led every industry to explore the digital side of the market.
-The Pandemic also became the significant catalyst for businesses to go digital and make their presence on the web.
+The Pandemic also became a significant catalyst for businesses to go digital and make their presence on the web.
 All of this opened up new avenues for data analysts, business administrators, database administrators, etc, as data became a principal source for making strategic decisions.

-With this surging demand for creating pipelines for managing, analyzing, storing, and securing data, professionals require software and tools. this is how technology introduced us to databases, database systems, SQL, and MySQL.
+With this surging demand for creating pipelines for managing, analyzing, storing, and securing data, professionals require software and tools.
+This is how technology introduced us to databases, database systems, SQL, and MySQL.

 Let us look at a few terminologies before diving right into the difference between MySQL and SQL.

 A database is a collection of all the data stored and organized electronically in a software system.
 It is a technology that allows us to store any type or large volume of data for easy accessibility and use.

 There are so many types of databases catering to different purposes like centralized databases managing all the information for universities at a centralized location or a cloud database where the information is stored on a server that can be accessed online.

 In order to manage, retrieve, store and maintain the database, a system is required.
 That is called the Database Management System.

 RDBMS(Relational Database Management System) is an advanced version of a database system that allows you to arrange, maintain, retrieve and manage databases in a tabular format.
 It is one of the most used tools by data analysts or database administrators for handling large amounts of data.

 RDBMS is the first choice for many top-tier companies as it arranges data in tables that provide the following benefits:

 - Easy Data recovery and backup